djalbat/the-occam-user-manual/getting-started.md

 ## Installing the IDE

 Occam has its own IDE, or integrated development environment.
-In fact Occam's CLI tools are not integrated with it as of yet, and therefore it is really what could be described as just a glorified collaborative text editor.
-It has it uses as-is, however.
-It supports Occam's own vernacular, for example, which is called Florence.
-It will also expand Occam's packages in its projects pane so that you can effectively browse them as projects.
-And it has useful indexing and navigation features.
-All told it is worth the effort of downloading and installing it and will only improve with time.

 There are two variants available, for desktop and browser.
 The desktop variant currently only runs on MacOS and the browser variant is therefore provided for everyone else.
 You must use Google Chrome in order to run it, however.